 - Recycling Near You website for other options.

 - See the SUEZ website or phone 1300 651 116 for your nearest Transfer Station/Waste Management Facility that will accept construction and demolition waste.

 - Visit our page on skip bin providers for a list of companies that have licences to place skip bins on roads.

-Hazardous waste includes chemicals, cleaning solvents, paints, pesticides, gas cylinders, car batteries, asbestos, pool chemicals, fluorescent tubes, fire extinguishers and motor oil.
+Hazardous waste includes chemicals, cleaning solvents, paints, pesticides, gas cylinders, car batteries, asbestos, pool chemicals, light globes/fluorescent tubes, fire extinguishers and motor oil.